pulp/pulplift/README.md

 ## Setup

-To setup Pulplift, ensure that all of [Forklift's requirements](https://github.com/theforeman/forklift#requirements) are met.
-Now run the `setup.sh` script:
+To setup Pulplift, ensure that all submodules are updated and in place

 ```
-./setup.sh
+git submodule update --init
 ```